Islandora/documentation/docs/user-documentation/intro-to-claw.md

 [Drupal 8](https://www.drupal.org/8) has been officially released and development has begun on Drupal 9.
 Official Drupal policy will see Drupal 7 become unsupported when Drupal 9 is released, putting it int the same precarious territory as Fedora 3.

 Current Islandora CLAW development works with Drupal 7 as a front-end, but Islandora's CLAW's structure has been built with a pivot to Drupal 8 in mind from its very inception, and work is underway to ensure that when the Islandora community is ready to switch to Drupal 8, Islandora will be there with a solid Drupal 8/Fedora 4 platform.

+### Community-Driven Design

+The Islandora community has grown significantly since the project began, both in terms of users and contributors.
+For the first time, we are in a position to have a truly community-driven development process, in which any Islandora user can participate at whatever level fits their interests and abilities.
+Islandora CLAW has worked with the broader Islandora community to solicit use-cases, put forward prospectuses and project plans for review and editing, and has been developed with a mix of funding from Islandora Foundation members and volunteer developers working on sprints.

+Islandora CLAW is developed _by_ the Islandora community, _for_ the Islandora community.
+As a member of the Islandora community, you can help to steer the direction it takes.